-Diplomates must also meet continuing education requirements each year to maintain their board certified status.
-These requirements are fulfilled by attending lectures, participating in labs, and attending seminars.
+Diplomates must also meet continuing education requirements each year to maintain their board-certified status.
+They can fulfill these requirements by attending lectures, participating in labs, and attending seminars.
 The continuing education credit requirement ensures that specialists keep abreast of advances and innovations in the field.

-Residents do earn a salary while completing their residency requirements, though the level of compensation is much less than the resident would be able to earn in clinical private practice.
+Residents do earn a salary while completing their residency requirements, though the level of compensation is usually much less than the resident would be able to earn in clinical private practice.
 A list of ACVECC-approved residencies is available on their website.

 The extremely difficult nature of the specialty training programs and board certification exams ensure that only a small number of professionals will be successful in their attempts to become board certified.
-The extremely limited supply of board-certified professionals in the specialty of emergency and critical care will ensure a high demand for diplomats in this field.
+The extremely limited supply of board-certified professionals in the specialty of emergency and critical care will ensure a high demand for professionals in this field.